google/copybara/docs/reference.md

 url | `string`<br><p>Indicates the URL of the git repository</p>
 ref | `string` or `NoneType`<br><p>DEPRECATED.
 Use git.origin for submitted branches.</p>
 submodules | `string`<br><p>Download submodules.
 Valid values: NO, YES, RECURSIVE.</p>
+excluded_submodules | `sequence of string`<br><p>A list of names (not paths, e.g. "foo" is the submodule name if [submodule "foo"] appears in the .gitmodules file) of submodules that will not be download even if 'submodules' is set to YES or RECURSIVE. </p>
 first_parent | `bool`<br><p>If true, it only uses the first parent when looking for changes.
 Note that when disabled in ITERATIVE mode, it will try to do a migration for each change of the merged branch.</p>
 partial_fetch | `bool`<br><p>If true, partially fetch git repository by only fetching affected files..</p>
 api_checker | `checker` or `NoneType`<br><p>A checker for the Gerrit API endpoint provided for after_migration hooks.
 This field is not required if the workflow hooks don't use the origin/destination endpoints.</p>